wolly66/wpit-funny-name-generator/readme.txt

 = Unicorn name generator =
 In order to generate Unicorn name use [unicorn_calc] shortcode

+= Where is the shortcodes list? =
+Go in backend -> Settings -> Funny Name Generator Settings

+= How to insert your Twitter username in sharing =
+Go in backend -> Settings -> Funny Name Generator Settings, then write your twitter username and press save changes

 = Do the plugin store data= =
 No data will be stored.